 |B.S.||Economics/Business Administration||University of Nevada||1987|

 My research interests include financial risk-tolerance assessment, behavioral financial planning, and financial decision making.
 My work tends to be applied and focused on helping consumers and financial service professionals navigate the increasingly complex financial marketplace.
-Working with colleagues in the ASPIRE clinic, I am actively engaged in conducting evidence-based research.
+Working with colleagues in my Financial Planning Performance Lab, I am actively engaged in conducting evidence-based research.

 Foundations of Financial Planning; Capstone/Case Studies in Financial Planning; Research Methods